Sandrine111222/immo-eliza-deployment/README.md

 # Description 📊

-The project analyzes Belgian real estate data sourced from **ImmoVlan**.

-This subpart focuses on deployment and creations of apps.
+This subpart focuses on deployment and creations of an API and app.
 Web developers should be able access the predictions whenever they need to.
 They also will have access to a small web application for the non-technical employees and possibly their clients to use.
 The goal is to be able to predict prices of a house with desired features using these user-friendly apps.